wp-cli/handbook/_posts/2016-02-04-restful-wp-cli-update-2.md

 * `wp package list` to list packages installed locally.
 * `wp package uninstall` to uninstall a given package.

 While I wasn't *planning* to dive down this rabbit hole during the Kickstarter project, I was finally inspired on how to finish the feature, and took a couple hours yesterday to do so.
-It's amazing how you can be mentally blocked on something for literally two years but then, once you're unblocked, finish it up in a short period of time.
+It's amazing how you can be mentally blocked on a problem for literally two years but then, once you're unblocked, finish it up in a short period of time.

 You'll probably run into one or more bugs with `wp package`.
-When you do, please [weigh in on this issue](https://github.com/wp-cli/wp-cli/issues/1564).
+When you do, please [let me know on this issue](https://github.com/wp-cli/wp-cli/issues/1564).
 If the bugs get too hairy, I may pull the feature from the release and revisit.
 But, for now, you can much more easily install and use community packages.

 wp-rest-cli also makes use of another new feature: register arbitrary functions, closures, and class methods as WP-CLI commands.